klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 #### Value <a id="value"></a>

-Value (E), you can choose the amount of peb, ston, mKLAY, KLAY to be sent to the contract or function.
+Value (E), you can choose the amount of peb, ston, mKLAY, and KLAY to be sent to the contract or function.
 It will be reset to 0 after each transaction.
+If you don't are not familiar with the units of KLAY (peb, ston, mKLAY, KLAY, etc.), please refer to [Units of KLAY](https://docs.klaytn.com/klaytn/design/klaytn-native-coin-klay#units-of-klay).
+If you set this value, then the function should have the attribute `payable`.

 #### Deploy & AtAddress <a id="deploy-and-ataddress"></a>